ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 See [Groovy](groovy.html) for more information about the contents of this file.

-## Development time reloading

-The Ratpack Gradle plugins integrate with [Gradle's Continuous Build feature](https://docs.gradle.org/@gradle-version@/userguide/continuous_build.html).
-To leverage this, you can run the `devRun` task with the `--continuous` (or `-t`) argument.

-Any changes made to source or resources will be compiled and processed and the application _reloaded_ as a result.

 ## Running the application

 The `'application'` plugin provides the `'run'` task for starting the Ratpack application.